-Multiple SMART Response devices mode limitations
+Multiple devices mode limitations

-In addition to using any available SMART Response clickers, students can use SMART Notebook SE software (SMART Response CE) or Internet enabled devices (SMART Response VE) while SMART Response is in Multiple SMART Response Devices mode.
-This can be particularly useful if you have a variety of responding devices in your class.
+In addition to using any available clickers, students can use software (SMART Response CE) or Internet enabled devices (SMART Response VE) while is in Multiple devices mode.
+This can be particularly useful if you have a variety of devices in your class.

-You must be licensed to use all the devices that you want to use in Multiple SMART Response Devices mode.
-See Activating SMART Response software on page 14.
+You must be licensed to use all the devices you want to use in Multiple devices mode.
+See Activating SMART Response software on page 16.

-Why don't I use Multiple SMART Response devices mode all the time?
+Why don't I use Multiple devices mode all the time?

-When in Multiple Devices mode, SMART Responses of tware features are limited to those that all modes share.
+When in Multiple devices mode, SMART Response features are limited to those that all modes share.

-The following are examples of limitations when in Multiple SMART Response devices mode:
+The following are examples of limitations when in Multiple devices mode:

-- Students are unable to answer text questions. - Students are unable to answer SMART Response XE maths expression questions. - Students can only answer the first question of an assessment when they use SMART Response LE clickers. - Students are unable to answer multiple answer or mathematics questions when they use SMART Response LE clickers.
+- Students are unable to answer XE math expression questions. - If you select the LE option when you select Multiple devices mode, all clicker users must use the Clicker ID to sign in. - Students can answer only the first question of an assessment when they use LE clickers. - Students are unable to answer text questions, multiple answer or mathematics questions when they use LE clickers.